-This course in intermediate karate is designed for the student wishing to review basic self-defense skills and begin work on higher skills, develop intermediate level skills in unarmed self-defense, and learn basic skills in kumite (free fighting).
-KIN-A40 and A41 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repeatability and repetition.
+This course in intermediate karate is designed for the student wishing to review basic self defense skills and begin work on higher skills, develop intermediate level skills in unarmed self defense, and learn basic skills in kumite (free fighting).
+KIN-A40, and A41 are courses related in content and are limited in enrollment according to Title 5, section 55040.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-KIN-A46 - Hatha Yoga, Beginning UC\, CSU
+KIN-A46 - Hatha Yoga, Beginning

 This course offers beginning Hatha yoga exercises to improve students' physical and mental wellness.
 The yoga exercises will be taught to promote improvement in yoga breathing techniques, concentration, muscular flexibility, strength and endurance, balance and meditation techniques.
 KIN-A46 and A47 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repeatability and repetition.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-KIN-A47 - Hatha Yoga, Intermediate 1 unit
+KIN-A47 - Hatha Yoga, Intermediate

-UC\, CSU Prerequisite: None.
+Prerequisite: None.
 Advisory: KIN-A46.

 This course offers intermediate Hatha yoga exercises to improve students' physical and mental wellness.
 The yoga exercises will be taught to promote improvement in yoga breathing techniques, concentration, muscular flexibility, strength and endurance, balance and meditation techniques.
 KIN-A46 and A47 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repeatability and repetition.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)